abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 ![web-gateway-definitions](../../images/web-gateway-definitions.png)

-> If you add a new microservice and want to use in your Web application; you need to [update this gateway configuration](add-microservice.md#updating gateways) and [IdentityServer configuration](gateways.md#identityserver-configuration).
+> If you add a new microservice and want to use it in your Web application; you need to [update this gateway configuration](add-microservice.md#updating gateways) and [AuthServer configuration](gateways.md#authserver-configuration).

 ## Public Web Gateway